Waitress (musical)

 Waitress is a musical with music and lyrics by Sara Bareilles and a book by Jessie Nelson.
-The musical is based on the 2007 film of the same name, written by Adrienne Shelly.
+It is based on the 2007 film, written and directed by Adrienne Shelly.
 It tells the story of Jenna Hunterson, a baker and waitress in an abusive relationship with her husband, Earl.
-After Jenna unexpectedly becomes pregnant, she begins an affair with her doctor, Dr. James (Jim) Pomatter.
-Looking for ways out of her troubles, she sees a pie baking contest and its grand prize as her chance.
+After Jenna unexpectedly becomes pregnant with Earl's child, she begins an affair with her obstetrician, Jim Pomatter.
+Looking for ways out of her troubles, and at the urging of her friends, she enters a pie-baking contest, seeing its grand prize as her chance.

-After a tryout at the American Repertory Theater in Cambridge, Massachusetts, in August 2015, Waitress premiered at the Brooks Atkinson Theatre on Broadway in April 2016 with direction by Diane Paulus and starring Jessie Mueller as Jenna.
-A U.S. national tour ran from 2017 to 2019.
+After a tryout at the American Repertory Theater in Cambridge, Massachusetts, in August 2015, Waitress premiered at the Brooks Atkinson Theatre on Broadway in April 2016, closing in January 2020, with direction by Diane Paulus and starring Jessie Mueller as Jenna.
+A US national tour ran from 2017 to 2019.
 From 2019 to 2020, the musical played at the Adelphi Theatre in London's West End.
-In September 2021, it returned to Broadway for a limited engagement at the Ethel Barrymore Theatre starring Sara Bareilles as Jenna, mainly to produce a live stage recording of the show for a future public release.
+In September 2021, it returned to Broadway for a limited engagement at the Ethel Barrymore Theatre starring Bareilles as Jenna, mainly to produce a live stage recording that played in movie theaters in 2023.
+Further international, touring and regional productions have been staged.